- Published 03 July 2021

 They also feature robust SDL modular connectivity that can use the same cables as other AT or PS/2 SDL-sporting Model Ms used.
 The M4-1 specifically used the same Y-split dual PS/2 cable the Model M5-1 and M5-2 trackball keyboards used for keyboard and mouse connectivity.
 A notable improvement (or visual disruptor, depending on your perspective) over the SSK is the inclusion of lock-light LEDs.
 The M4s never partook in the 'generations' IBM and later Lexmark maintained for the buckling springs keyboards.
 Although, branding had some nuances that will be explained in a later section.

-M4s would have been used in a variety of roles, including server monitor, sysadmin, and docked laptop setups as evidenced by the fact many M4 part/FRU numbers are typically included in mid to late '90s IBM ThinkPad hardware maintenance manuals.
-By 1999, IBM succeeded the M4 with the rubber dome based IBM Space Saver II Keyboard (model RT3200), but Unicomp continued to produce the keyboard as the Unicomp Mighty Mouse until the end of the 2000s.
+M4s were used in a variety of roles, including server monitor, sysadmin, and docked laptop setups as evidenced by the fact many M4 part/FRU numbers are typically included in mid to late 1990s IBM ThinkPad hardware maintenance manuals.
+Off-white M4-1s were also associated with the IBM PS/2 E released in June 1993, the first Energy Star-compliant PC.
+By 1999, IBM succeeded the M4 with the rubber dome based IBM Space Saver II Keyboard (model RT3200), but Unicomp continued to produce the keyboard as the Unicomp Mighty Mouse (codenamed "Surf") until the end of the 2000s.

 So, in the beginning, I mentioned a story to tell.
-As it turns out, that story is complex from the beginning - in 1991.
-IBM was still a fairly 'vertical' company during the late '80s and 1991 proper; even after the introduction of the IBM PC in 1981 that used many off-the-shelf components, they still controlled much of the production process for their keyboards.
+As it turns out, that story is interesting from the beginning - in 1991.
+IBM in some ways was still a fairly 'vertical' company during the late '80s; even after the introduction of the IBM PC in 1981 that used many off-the-shelf components, they especially still controlled much of the production process for their keyboards.
 This led to them naturally reusing whatever they could, likely for the economies of scale benefit and making the research cost of the products more digestible.
 With this in mind, it shouldn't be surprising that the Model M4 family of keyboards originated as a keyboard assembly for a few early pre-ThinkPad laptops and a numeric keypad attachment for one of them.
 So, what are these M4 predecessors then?

 First up is the IBM Personal System/2 L40SX laptop.
 The L40SX was one of the first portable PCs from IBM that resembled a laptop as we know them.
 Launched in March 1991, it was the successor to the IBM 5140 PC Convertible and sported a 20MHz Intel 80386SX (hence the "SX" in the name), 2-18MB RAM, 60MB hard drive, and a 10" LCD VGA (640x480) display.
 Of particular note is the keyboard, and you can see right away how familiar it is - it's the same layout and keycap profile as the Model M4!
 Indeed, the L40SX keyboard assembly was the first to feature IBM buckling rubber sleeves switches that are central to the M4 design and quality key feel.

 By many accounts, the L40SX has achieved a sort of legendary status due to how much key travel and key feel IBM extracted from such a low-profile design.
-This also extends to the complementary numeric keypad IBM made for the L40SX - the Model M3.
+This also extends to the complementary numeric keypad IBM made for the L40SX - the Model M3 (eg. P/N 1396199 for the US market version).
 This is where these keyboard designs first officially tie into the Model M family.

 The numeric keypad sports the same buckling rubber sleeves switches that the host L40SX uses, a pass-through port for a PS/2 mouse, and connects to the host with a modular 8P8C (aka, "RJ-45") to keyboard/mouse signal-combined PS/2 cable.
 In case you're wondering, the L40SX keyboard assembly itself does not bear a Model M designation despite the clear relation.
 However, the assembly does still sport Model M-like stickers and a 'birth certificate' though.